 Due to their elegant and authentic appearance, ceramic cookware is preferred all over the world.
 Pottery was eliminated due to their fragility.
 In order to substitute the presence of those containers, ceramic containers were brought into the picture.
 To summarize in a few sentences, ceramic cookware is the sister of pottery.
 The ancient concept was resurrected into something more durable and equally beautiful.

 These types of cookware are 100% eco-friendly as well as non-toxic in nature.
 If maintained and cleaned properly, ceramic cookware can last for a longer time than expected.
 It is microwave friendly and bacteria resistant.
-Since they are smooth enough, large amount of oil isn’t required to cook making them a better alternative to prepare fatty, high calorie food.
+Since they are smooth enough, a large amount of oil isn’t required to cook making them a better alternative to preparing fatty, high calorie food.

 In addition to this essential and highly popular cookware, there are many other types available in the market.
 Once upon a time, Teflon was widely used as cookware as well, but it had to face a sudden downfall making it obsolete.
 Nowadays, there has been an overall increase in the craze for non-stick cookware and a high demand for induction cookware.
-With people targeting beauty, durability as well as safety, it won’t be an exaggeration to say that the number of cookware type may reach up to the mark of thousands.
+With people targeting beauty, durability as well as safety, it won’t be an exaggeration to say that the number of cookware types may reach up to the mark of thousands.